Commerce Exam > Commerce Notes > Economics Class 12 > NCERT Solutions - Rural Development

 Ans:

-• Generates Income from Exports: It generates higher income from exports as there is huge international demand for organic crops.
+• Generates Income from Exports: It generates higher income from exports as there is a huge international demand for organic crops.

 Limitations of Organic Farming:

-Despite the above mentioned benefits, Organic Farming suffers from the following limitations:
+Despite the above-mentioned benefits, Organic Farming suffers from the following limitations:

 • The popularity of organic farming depends on the awareness and willingness of the farmers to adopt this technology.
-Due to lower productivity, farmers lack initiative to adopt Organic Farming techniques.
+Due to lower productivity, farmers lack the initiative to adopt Organic Farming techniques.

 • The inadequate infrastructure and problem of marketing are the major concerns that need to be addressed to promote Organic Farming.